TheRedBrain/rpg-crafting/README.md

 - ingredient amounts are not restricted
 - unique recipe patterns are not required

-# Content
-RPG Crafting a custom recipe type, similar to the stonecutter recipe type.
-But instead of a single item, the crafting input can contain multiple items.
-The player can choose a recipe out of a list of all valid recipes.

 ## Recipes

 Recipes are defined via data packs.
 Example: